 3. Maintain focus on what matters

 Top performers can deal with many distractions while maintaining focus on the things that matter.
 This involves accepting that there are factors in the performance environment you cannot influence so that you can focus on the things you can control.
 But it also requires the following:

 4. Make your motivation work for you

 Ultimately, skills and abilities alone are not enough to guarantee high performance under pressure.
 The mentally tough are able to bounce back because they stay motivated despite sustained pressures.
 Extrinsic motivation, such as pay and reward, can be a source of motivation for many.
 But research shows that internal motivation and job satisfaction increases enjoyment and reduces pressure.

 Life in the dynamic and unpredictable business world means that sometimes things will not go according to plan but, in order to succeed, individuals must be motivated and be able to sustain performance during times of stress.

 The bottom line is that successful people are energised and exhilarated by what they do, rather than being desperate to succeed because they fear the consequences of failure.

-Professor Graham Jones is the founder of TOP Performance Consulting and the author of Thrive On Pressure: Lead and Succeed When Times Get Tough.
+Written by Professor Graham Jones, founder of TOP Performance Consulting and author of Thrive On Pressure: Lead and Succeed When Times Get Tough.

 You might also enjoy: